jdereg/json-io/user-guide-writeOptions.md

 >#### `WriteOptionsBuilder` shortMetaKeys(`boolean shortMetaKeys`)
 >- [ ] Sets to boolean `true` to turn on short meta-keys, `false` for long.

-### Aliasing - shorten class names in @type.
+### Aliasing - Shorten Class Names in @type

-Aliasing is used to turn long java package names to simple class names, e.g. `java.util.ArrayList` becomes `ArrayList` in the JSON.
-By default, `json-io` has most of the common JDK classes aliased to make the JSON content smaller.
-You can add additional aliases for classes in your program.
+Aliasing is a feature in `json-io` that simplifies JSON output by converting fully qualified Java class names into shorter, simpler class names.
+For example, `java.util.ArrayList` is aliased to just `ArrayList`, making the JSON more compact and readable.

+- **Default Aliases**: By default, `json-io` includes aliases for many common JDK classes to reduce the JSON content size automatically.
+- **Adding Custom Aliases**: You can add custom aliases for your classes within the application.
+For instance, adding an alias from `com.mycompany.Foo` to `Foo` will also automatically generate aliases for array types such as `Foo[]`, `Foo[][]`, and `Foo[][][]`, ensuring consistency across all usages of the class in JSON.
-The APIs below affect one instance of a `WriteOptions` created from a `WriteOptionsBuilder.`  If you want to change it for all, see the [xxxPermanentXXX()](/user-guide-writeOptions.md#application-scoped-options-full-lifecycle-of-jvm) APIs.
+- **Scope of Aliases**: The aliases added affect only the instance of `WriteOptions` created from a `WriteOptionsBuilder`.
+To apply aliases across all instances throughout the JVM's lifecycle, refer to the [application-scoped options](/user-guide-writeOptions.md#application-scoped-options-full-lifecycle-of-jvm) section.

-**Note**: For any alias added, `json-io` automatically adds 1D, 2D, and 3D array aliases for the class.
-So for example, if you add `com.mycompany.Foo ==> Foo` alias, then `Foo[], Foo[][],` and `Foo[][][]` are added as aliases too.

-An alternative to using this API is to place your own [aliases.txt](/src/main/resources/config/aliases.txt) file in the class path. `json-io` ships with a pretty extensive list - you can supply your own file instead.
+- **External Alias Configuration**: Alternatively, you can manage aliases by creating an [aliases.txt](/src/main/resources/config/aliases.txt) file and placing it in the class path. `json-io` provides a comprehensive default list, but you can override this by providing your own file.
 >#### `String` getTypeNameAlias(`String typeName`)
 >- [ ] Alias Type Names, e.g. "ArrayList" instead of "java.util.ArrayList".
 >#### `Map<String, String>` aliases()